-K-mer counting was used to predict a haploid genome size of between 54.2 Mbp and 132.8 Mbp with follow up analysis focusing specifically on the >=1 Kbp assembly suggesting a genome size of 65.7 Mbp across 4,758 scaffolds and a scaffold N50 size of 35.57 Kbp (L50 of 399).
-The average sequencing coverage of this assembly was estimated to be 312x and the average coverage over the >=1 Kbp scaffolds is 610x.
+K-mer counting was used to predict a haploid genome size of between 54.1 Mbp and 68.6 Mbp with follow up analysis focusing specifically on the >=1 Kbp assembly suggesting a genome size of 65.7 Mbp across 4,758 scaffolds and a scaffold N50 size of 35.57 Kbp (L50 of 399).
+The average sequencing coverage of the total assembly was estimated to be 312x, and the average coverage over the >=1 Kbp scaffolds is 610x.
 Extraction and purification of long strands of DNA was not achieved using multiple DNA extraction protocols preventing sequencing using a long-read technology and pulsed-field gel electrophoresis.
-As such we used a RT PCR method for estimation of genome size (30) suggesting a haploid genome size of Mb (S.E.M. = 1.5).
+As such we used a RT PCR method for estimation of genome size (30) suggesting a haploid genome size of 46.9 Mb (S.E.M. = 1.5).
 Consequently, these data suggest we recovered a tractable draft genome sequence of H. catenoides.

-As mentioned previously the N50 of the genome assembly was much improved by the use of Platanus - an assembly algorithm optimised for multi-ploidy genomes.
+As mentioned previously, the N50 of the genome assembly was much improved by the use of Platanus - an assembly algorithm optimised for multi-ploidy genomes.
 To further investigate evidence of ploidy in our H. catenoides culture we mapped ~101 million reads to the 65.7 Mbp assembly identifying 1,393,505 single nucleotide polymorphisms (SNPs) with 1,332,610 (96%) of the SNPs identified consisting of a two-way nucleotide polymorphism (i.e. 58.8/41.2% mean character split).
 We also took all scaffolds and plotted SNP frequency against scaffold size demonstrating the majority of the scaffolds are clustered around a SNP frequency of ~0.0275 (Fig. S4) suggesting that this variation is consistent and not specific to a subset of chromosomes for example in the case of an aneuploidy.
 Interestingly this analysis showed two scaffolds with very low SNP frequency compared to the rest of the assembly.
 These Scaffolds contain a number of genes of recent large DNA virus derived ancestry, discussed below.
 K-mer mapping (31) showed two peaks in the coverage frequency, which is also consistent with the reads mapping to a diploid genome (Fig. S5).
 Taken together these data are consistent with the H. catenoides sampled for sequencing containing a diploid variant during its multifaceted life-cycle (6, 20).

 We also checked the predicted proteome for evidence of the seven meiosis specific gene families previously shown to be present across a wide diversity of eukaryotes (32).
 Using reciprocal BLAST searches, we found evidence that genes putatively encoding all seven meiosis specific genes were present on the assembled genome and that these genes were also present in the transcriptome gene set (see Table Sx) and therefore likely expressed in the culture conditions used to grow H. catenoides prior to sequencing.
 Sexual recombination has rarely been observed in Hyphochytriomycota cultures, with only Johnson (1957) identifying cellular forms suggestive of zygote production as a result of fusion in the resting spore development of Anisolpidium ectocarpii (33).
 However, a range of different sexual reproductions systems have been identified in the oomycetes (34), collectively these data suggest meiosis is present in representative taxa across the Pseudofungi.